bsbhadwal/rag_qa_pipeline/README.md

 python3 app.py
 ```

-This will start a Flask development server, typically at `http://127.0.0.1:5001`.
+This will start a Flask development server, at `http://127.0.0.1:5001`.
 On the first request, the application will load the models and the pre-built index from disk.

 Navigate to this URL in your web browser.
 You can now ask questions about the codebase.